 Please let us know if the cabin is not clean when you arrive.

-Q: Is it a flush toilet or an outhouse?
+Q: Is there a flush toilet?

 Q: Is there phone?
 Cable TV?
 VCR?
 DVD?
 Internet?

 A: New as of September 2014 we now have WiFi internet access available.
 The system operates via a small satellite dish and speeds are variable.
 The system limits us in the amount of data downloaded so it is not suitable for heavy users or generally for streaming media but watching a movie or two on Netflix if you adjust your settings for low bandwidth should be ok.
 There is also WiFi internet available at many cafes and spots on the island.